The Lord’s Prayer in French:

 mais délivre-nous du mal.

 French comes from the Latin spoken in the streets of Paris.
 Over time Latin slowly changed into what we know as French.
 It was already noticeably French by the 800s.
 But it became the universal language of France only in the 1800s when everyone had to learn the French of Paris in school.
 The top people and the best writers used it.
 The other sorts of French and the other languages of France – Breton, Basque, Occitan and Catalan – have been slowly and sadly dying out.
-Occitan, not French, was the language of the troubadours.
+Occitan, not French, was the language of the troubadours in the 1100s.

 From the 1000s to the 1300s the top people in England spoke French.
 They spoke a English full of French words.
 In time it became the language of Chaucer and Shakespeare.